 - 3. Design Development - a.
-Embodied Carbon Evaluation: As project teams move into design development the entirety of the foundation and structural components, architectural envelope (including thermal and moisture protection), roofing, interior partitions and bulk interior finishes should be included in the LCA.
+Embodied Carbon Evaluation: As project teams move into design

+018113 - Sustainable Design Requirements Issued: August 14,2022 development the entirety of the foundation and structural components. architectural envelope (including thermal and moisture protection), roofing, interior partitions and bulk interior finishes should be included in the LCA.
 Products with greatest carbon impacts, across various product categories, should be compared with additional products until desired project reduction goal is reached.
-It is encouraged to reference third party verified environmental product declarations as a means for product comparisons. - b.
-Material Health - Product Guidance: As project teams begin to evaluate specific architectural product and interior finishes, they should reference the product guidance under each specification's division to determine the performance criteria required based on project goals.
-Currently, while these sections are being developed, material health information for specific divisions can be requested from the Project Manager once teams are in the Design Development phase.
+It is encouraged to reference third party verified environmental product declarations as a means for product comparisons.

+Material Health b.